YBTopaz8/FlowHub-MAUI/README.md

 - Load it in Visual Studio
 - Open the Package Manager Console (View -> Other Windows -> Package Manager Console)
 - Type 'dotnet restore' without the ' '  then press Enter.
-- Wait for it to restore all required packages, then Run.
+- Wait for it to restore all required packages

 > Then,
 - Ensure you have an Android Virtual Device for emulation testing.